argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

-We will explore the filename that was parsed and the chunks generated by our program, hence the `filename` and `chunk` fields.
-We can also define a simple label question (`good_chunk`) to label the chunks as useful or not and improve on the automated generation.
-And that's it, we can create the dataset:
+Let's take a closer look at the dataset structure we've created.
+We'll examine the `filename` and `chunk` fields, which contain the parsed filename and the generated chunks, respectively.
+To further enhance our dataset, we can define a simple label question, `good_chunk`, which allows us to manually label each chunk as useful or not.
+This human-in-the-loop approach enables us to refine our automated generation process.
+With these essential elements in place, we're now ready to create our dataset:

 ```python
 dataset = rg.Dataset(